flybywiresim/docs/docs/beginner-guide/descent.md

 !!! warning "Disclaimer"
-    The level of detail in this guide is meant to get a FlyByWire A320neo beginner safely from cruise level to the IlS glideslope
+    The level of detail in this guide is meant to get a FlyByWire A320neo beginner safely from cruise level to the ILS glideslope.

     A *beginner* is defined as someone familiar with flying a GA aircraft or different types of airliners.
 Aviation terminology and know-how is